Btsan/Sketched-SPNs/readme.md

 New datasets require extending [experiments.py](/experiments.py) with their schemas, e.g., specifying join keys, column names and types.

+## Paper

+An overview of this program and its experimental results can be found in [our paper](https://www.arxiv.org/abs/2506.14034)

 ```bibtex
 @misc{tsan2025sketchedsumproductnetworksjoins,
       title={Sketched Sum-Product Networks for Joins},